The Gymnosperm Database

 Description

 Trees to 30(-50) m tall and 100(-200) cm dbh, with a pyramidal crown that becomes cylindrical and somewhat irregular with age.
 Bark gray or gray-brown, longitudinally fissured into thick, square plates or irregularly flaking.
 Branchlets pendulous, pale yellow or brownish yellow, turning brownish yellow or brown, finally gray.
 Leaves directed forward and closely appressed on upper side of branchlets, spreading and almost pectinate on lower side, linear, slightly curved or straight, flattened, 10-25×1-1.5 mm, slightly keeled on both sides, stomatal lines 5-7 in each of 2 white or pale bands adaxially, apex acute or mucronate.
 Seed cones green, red- or purple-brown, maturing dull brown or brown tinged purplish, ovoid-oblong, 6-10(-12)×3-4 cm.
 Seed scales obovate-oblong or rhombic, 1.4-2.2×1.1-1.3 cm, base cuneate, distal margin usually recurved, sometimes elongate.
 Seeds ca. 12 mm including wing.
 Pollination April-May, seed maturity September-October (Wu and Raven 1999).
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 The varieties are distinguished as follows (Wu and Raven 1999):